 The LMU School Certifying Officer (SCO) is Jeffrey Seeger in the Office of the Registrar and he may be reached via email (preferred) or at 310.338.2707.
-If you wish to meet with him, it is recommended that you make an appointment by calling Kathleen at 310.338.5363.

 Where do I go at LMU for veterans benefits assistance and information?